Category: Oregon Legal Updates

 The Oregon Litigation Process

-Here are some highlights of what you can expect a lawyer to do in a wrongful death case.
+Here are some highlights of what you can expect a Portland wrongful death lawyer to do in a typical case.
 This is only a selection; there is much more, but since every case is different, we have singled out some of the more common tasks so you can get a flavor.
-Preserve all evidence: take photos of… read more
+Preserve all evidence: take… read more

 If your loved one had life insurance, that policy should pay separately from any wrongful death claim.
 People usually name specific beneficiaries in their life insurance policies.
 If the life insurance policy does name specific beneficiaries, then the life insurance company should pay those claims.
 Some people also have Accidental Death clauses added to their… read more